Regenerating riperian forests in urban Cameroon

 4. Innovation: How are you innovating or using unique approaches to solve the problem?

 The Miyawaki technique is an innovative forest regeneration technique that restores indigenous ecosystems and natural vegetations by practically forcing, reproducing and accelerating natural successional times.
-The method registers an at least 82% survival rate of planted trees.
+With >82% survival rate, the method demands collaboration and participation of local communities.
 Forests created using the Miyawaki method are 30times denser, grow 10times faster, recharge ground water 30times faster, are 30times better habitat for pollinators, have 30 times better Carbon-dioxide absorption capacity and conserve soil properties 30times better.
 They are 100% natural and designed to mimic historical indigenous forests and hence are 100% as bio-diverse.
 They require maintenance until when they become self-sustaining.

 5. Collaboration: How does your initiative seek to bring key players together to preserve biodiversity?